CodeXCourses/level-2-course-content/week-1/day-1.md

   - `mkdir`: Make directory
 - Provide practical examples and encourage students to practice each command.

+### Overview of Chrome DevTools

+- Introduce Chrome DevTools and its purpose for debugging and inspecting web pages.
+- Demonstrate basic features such as Elements, Console, Network, and Sources.

 ## Hourly Breakdown

-### Hour 1: Installing Git and GitBash
+### Hour 1: Installing Git and GitBash, Updating Git, Overview of Git vs. GitHub

 - **Objectives**:
-  - Understand the importance of version control.
+  - Understand the importance of Git in version control.
+  - Install and update Git.
-  - Install Git and GitBash.
+  - Understand the differences between Git and GitHub.
 - **Teaching Ideas**:

-  - Briefly explain what version control is and why it's important.
+  - Explain what version control is and why it's important.
-  - Guide students through the installation of Git.
+  - Guide students through the installation of Git:

     ```bash
     # For Windows